August 2088. Jordan Graham is 28, Maria Boone is 26.

 He slept, too, for a short time, feeling so much belonging in her bed.
 He could stay, and in the morning they could start over.
 They could begin again with real purpose.

 Colette, he thought, he needed to talk to Colette.
-He’s known it for some time now.
-Their situation isn’t right, and something needs to be done about it.
+He had to tell her that he was leaving, too.
 He’d been pushing that inevitability aside because that task was daunting and unpleasant and likely to implode the universe.
 He would hate to ruin this night with all that negative energy.
+But soon—it had to happen soon.
+There was so little time left.

-Maria woke up to a golden sunrise and an empty bed.
+Maria woke up again a few hours later to a golden sunrise and an empty bed.
 She knew she asked for this.
 Maybe she wished it might have turned out differently, but she got what she asked for and she wasn’t sorry.

 Well no matter what happens next I think Maria needed this.
 It can work as both a promise or a closure for her.